pingidentity/webinar-pingfed-pingam/README.md

 All previous instructions are required once only and may be repeated if java code or the dockerfiles have been modified.

-### Launch the setup
+### Launch and configure the setup

 All docker images have been built and are ready to be launched for the first time:

 - `docker compose up`
   - view the file **docker-compose.yml** for browser admin URLs  and username/ passwords for the different products

-### Configure the running setup

-At this point PingFederate and PingAM are basically empty containers (PingDirectory already contains example users and is ready to go).

-Execute the next command whenever the setup was restarted:

 - `make configure_setup`
   - this configures all products
   - run this in a separate terminal

-Execute this once:

 - `frodo conn add -k https://openam.webinar.local:8449/openam amAdmin 'Password1'`
+  - This needs to be run only once.
   - It adds a connection for frodo and saves it here: **~/.frodo/Connections.json**
   - run `~/.frodo/Connections.json` to check if you already have an entry

-Execute the next command whenever the setup was restarted:

 - `make import_journeys`
-  - this imports 5 example journeys into PingAM
+  - this imports all example journeys into PingAM

 All journeys can be found here after they have been imported and their names start with **Webinar**: